Hunting for the First Explosions at the High-Redshift Frontier: Detecting a Transient Event

-However, if an object were confirmed at $z\sim30$, a bright explosion would be one of the few sources that could produce the required luminosity to be detected even at such early times\footnote{A massive ($\sim10^5-10^6$ M$_\odot$) supermassive black hole (SMBH) accreting at the Eddington rate could produce similar luminosities as a PISN at peak phase, of the order of $\sim10^{44}$ erg s$^{-1}$.
-However, to form such massive SMBHs at $z\sim30$, non-standard formation channels such as primordial or direct-collapse black holes may be required \citep{Dayal2024,Zhang2025,Qin2025,Jeon2025,Jeon2025_lrd}.}.
 Absorption lines in the spectra (e.g., CaII) from metal-poor Pop III progenitors $(\sim10^{-4}$ Z$_\odot)$ could also help in PISN identification \citep{Kasen2011}.
 We expect the first stars to emerge at $z\sim30$, such that significant stellar mass and galaxy buildup does not yet occur so early on, and standard star formation is not expected to produce bright enough sources to be observed \citep{Schauer2023}.
 If some sources are robustly confirmed to be at $z\sim30$, we show in this work that a PISN could be a possible explanation, being observable even at such high redshifts under (very) optimistic assumptions.
 This would evidently push the PISN scenario to the limit.
 However, it is not clear whether there are any other viable alternatives, without breaking standard cosmology or astrophysics.
+Even if Capotauro were not confirmed as a PISN at $z\sim32$, we predict that future JWST observations may identify multiple transient candidates at $z\gtrsim20$ in overdense regions, thus motivating future searches and follow-up observations of existing candidates.